pallets/flask/docs/extensions.rst

 Extensions are extra packages that add functionality to a Flask application.
 For example, an extension might add support for sending email or connecting to a database.
-Some extensions add entire new frameworks to help build certain types of applications, like a ReST API.
+Some extensions add entire new frameworks to help build certain types of applications, like a REST API.

 Finding Extensions